aimanuslim/ET-earth-hack/README.md

 # ET-earth-hack
 This is the repository for one of top three winning solutions at EAGE Earth-Hack Hackathon.
 The team was representing Exploration Technology department of PETRONAS Research Sdn Bhd.

+This program intends to predict sonic (DTC) in a well, based on other log values in that well.

 ## Interface
 ![](Interface.png)